ardacetinkaya/json-as-cv/README.md

 Current UI template is done by [@elemis](https://github.com/elemis)

 New templates might be done with ease, feel free to implement your creations.
+For now, just colors of template can be set within _*.json_ file.

+Avaliable colors; red, purple, green, blue, brown, lime, navy, orange, pink, yellow

 ```json